mmu-webdesign/l4-IWD-web-block/rwd-1b-working-with-layout.md

 ---

-## Week 3 Checklist
+## RWD 1b Checklist

 ### Are you up to date?

-Before you start Week 4 - Have you completed everything?
+Before you start next Week - Have you completed everything?

 - You created a flexible column for the content of your `<section>`s.
 You have adjusted the `padding`, ``max-width`` and other elements to ensure your content looks good in a mobile viewport, but does not let the line length of your text go beyond (around) 65 characters.
 - You should have styled *the big header* by apply the supplied styles, making adjustments as directed.